robole/content-visibility-css-property-exploration/README.md

 ## Example 1 - Landing page

 This is a tasteful landing page for the artist Angèle, designed/coded by Rafaela Lucas.

 <img src="img/angele.jpg" alt="screenshot overview of angele landing page" style="display:block;margin:.5rem auto;"/>

-It is of typical size with 4 major sections.
+It is of typical size with 5 major sections.
 The main nav is hidden always and can be opened via a hamburger menu.It has some JavaScript to make a slideshow widget as part of the hero section.

-I think it is a good candidate for realistically testing what `content-visibility` can do for a typical webpage.
+I think it is a good candidate for testing what `content-visibility` can do for a typical webpage.

 ### Scenarios explored

 I will test some scenarios to see the impact that the property can have when applied to different parts of the page.

 1. Default style.
 1. Nav main menu has `content-visibility:auto` applied to it.
 1. Nav main menu with `content-visibility:auto` and `content-intrinsic-size: 100vw 100vh;` specified.
 1. Nav main menu with `content-visibility:hidden` specified.
-Switches value to `visible` when opened.
+Switches value to `content-visibility:visible` when opened.
 1. Lower 3 sections have `content-visibility:auto` applied.
 1. Lower 3 sections have `content-visibility:auto` and `contain-intrinsic-size` specified.
 1. Lower 3 sections have `content-visibility:hidden` applied.